Chapter 5.2 – Intra-Port Competition

 The actual benefits of intra-port competition are positively related to when a port faces imperfect or limited inter-port competition, with substantial economic rent.
 Monopolistic power enables service providers to discriminate according to demand elasticity, and port users experience abnormal pricing and rigid operational conditions.
 When intra-port competition exists for all port services, including competitive hinterland transport markets, all port charges are based on cost recovery and provided efficiently.
 A similar case is when port service providers are constantly under threat from potential new entrants.
 Existing providers do not have market power as long as there are low barriers to entry.
 Even if there is only one service provider, the threat of potential entrants as soon as profit opportunities arise suppresses excessive prices.
 This is known as the principle of contestability.
 In port ranges with acute inter-port competition, such as the European market, economic rents are improbable.
 Increased competition prevents intra-port monopolists from acquiring any supra-normal profits even if high barriers to entry to the port exist.

 Intra-port competition is most important for port services that are a necessary part of the overall port product.
 In other words, the service cannot be purchased in another port.
 This is not the case for some port services such as bunkering or ship supplies, as competition for these services is commonly fierce.
-Then, the level of economic rents depends on the competitive advantage of a port for serving a particular hinterland.
+Then, the level of economic rent depends on the competitive advantage of a port for serving a particular hinterland.
 Thus, the distinction between captive and contestable hinterlands is useful.
 Captive hinterlands are all those areas where a port has such a competitive advantage because of low generalized transport costs to those regions and handles the vast majority of all cargoes.
 For most ports, captive hinterlands are less prevalent.
 Contestable hinterlands consist of all those regions with no single port having a clear cost advantage over competing ports.
-If the vast majority of cargo originates from or is destined to a contestable hinterland, economic rents are small or non-existent.
+If the vast majority of cargo originates from or is destined for a contestable hinterland, economic rents are small or non-existent.
 A similar distinction applies in relation to primary hinterlands, the area where the port is well established, and secondary hinterlands, with rivalry among ports.

 If parts of the hinterland are captive and markets are not contestable, opportunities for rent extraction by the port service provider exist when any of the following three conditions are met:

 • The share of the port services in total port costs is not substantial.
 The overall port product consists of various services, such as terminal handling, towage, pilotage, and ship handling.
-Port services providers that are of relatively minor importance for the overall costs will hardly lose business when they raise prices, as port users are sensitive to total port costs, rather than their individual components.
+Port service providers that are of relatively minor importance for the overall costs will hardly lose business when they raise prices, as port users are sensitive to total port costs, rather than their individual components.
 Thus, such service providers have market power.

 • The captive hinterland is large compared to the contestable hinterland.
 In this case, monopoly pricing is possible since many port users cannot shift to an alternative port without facing substantial additional costs.
 Monopoly prices increase revenues for service providers, even if a part of the port’s users in the contestable hinterland shifts to another port.